Kitware/CMake/Help/guide/tutorial/index.rst

 Testing Support
 ---------------

 Next let's test our application.
-At the end of the top-level CMakeLists file we can enable testing and then add a number of basic tests to verify that the application is working correctly.
+At the end of the top-level ``CMakeLists.txt`` file we can enable testing and then add a number of basic tests to verify that the application is working correctly.

 .. literalinclude:: Step5/CMakeLists.txt
   :language: cmake